Potjoe-97/Guides/LineageOS_DoovR17Pro_guide_EN.md

 ## Disclaimer

 I'm not an engineer, I do not take responsibility for bricked devices, I barely understand what I'm doing.
 Take this tutorial as a testimony of my own (successful) experience.
 I do not guarantee I'll be able to answer your questions either.
+Use at your own risks.

 ## Prerequisites